-The Corporation has adopted a Communication Policy that summarizes its policies and practices regarding disclosure of material information to investors, analysts and the media.
-The purpose of this policy is to ensure that the Corporation's communications with the investment community are timely, consistent and in compliance with all applicable securities legislation.
-The Communication Policy is reviewed annually and is posted on the Corporation's web site at www.westernforest.com.
+We have adopted a Communication Policy that summarizes its policies and practices regarding disclosure of material information to investors, analysts and the media.
+The purpose of this policy is to ensure that our communication with the investment community are timely, consistent and in compliance with all applicable securities legislation.
+The Communication Policy is reviewed annually and is posted on our web site at www.westernforest.com.

-The Corporation endeavours to keep its shareholders informed of its progress through a comprehensive annual report, quarterly interim reports and periodic press releases.
-It also maintains a web site that provides summary information on the Corporation and ready access to its published reports, press releases, statutory filings and supplementary information provided to analysts and investors.
-Directors and management meet with the Corporation's shareholders at the Annual Meeting.
+We endeavour to keep our shareholders informed of our progress through a comprehensive annual report, quarterly interim reports and periodic press releases.
+It also maintains a web site that provides summary information on Western and ready access to its published reports, press releases, statutory filings and supplementary information provided to analysts and investors.
+Directors and management meet with our shareholders at the Annual Meeting.
 Senior management is available to answer questions either directly or via e-mail.
-Shareholders who wish to contact the Chairman or other Board members can do so directly or through the Corporate Secretary of the Corporation.
+Shareholders who wish to contact the Chairman or other Board members can do so directly or through our Corporate Secretary.

-The Corporation maintains an investor relations program to respond to inquiries in a timely manner.
-Management meets on a regular basis with investment analysts and financial advisors to ensure that accurate information is available to investors on the Corporation's financial results.
-The Corporation also endeavours to ensure that the media are kept informed of developments as they occur, and have an opportunity to meet and discuss these developments with the Corporation's designated spokespersons.
+We maintain an investor relations program to respond to inquiries in a timely manner.
+Management meets on a regular basis with investment analysts and financial advisors to ensure that accurate information is available to investors on our financial results.
+We also endeavours to ensure that the media are kept informed of developments as they occur, and have an opportunity to meet and discuss these developments with our designated spokespersons.